 Malfunctions of External Devices

 Does your computer freeze after plugging in a USB device?
-If so, then a faulty device could be the culprit behind why the computer shuts down and then freezes.
+If so, a faulty device could be the culprit behind why the computer shuts down and freezes.
 Try connecting one device, then a second to find which of your devices is causing it.
 Updating USB device drivers is also a good idea.

 - Update drivers from.
 Sources to your connected USB devices.